-During the period, The St. Christopher School invested £1,000,000 in a 12 month high interest deposit account.
+During the period, the trust invested £1,000,000 in a 12 month high interest deposit account.

 c.
 Principal risks and uncertainties

 The trustees maintain a risk register which is a living document, regularly reviewed and updated.
 Risks are allocated a degree of severity of impact based on level of risk and likelihood of an event occurring.